DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/README.md

 - Existing customers' support: <eclipse.supportapac@dxc.com>

 ### New ideas
-- Have a suggestion for new product or new feature for existing product, please [Suggest a New idea](https://forms.office.com/r/U9twpSt3in)
+- Have a suggestion for new product or new feature for existing product?
+[Suggest a New idea](https://forms.office.com/r/U9twpSt3in)